marceloroland/betssonTest/README.md

-# 📱 Swag Labs Mobile Test Automation
+# 📱 Swag Labs Mobile Test Automation for Betsson Test

 This project performs automated testing on the **Swag Labs** mobile app using **Java, Appium, Cucumber, TestNG, and Maven**.